 from traditional outlets (social media, PPC etc.) to drive initial traffic.

 For some our of customers, getting the most from Amazon is critical to their business.
 That’s why every year, we’re proud to sponsor and attend Amafest UK.
-Amafest is the perfect event for anyone selling on Amazon in 2020, or just thinking about it.
+Amafest is the perfect event for anyone selling on Amazon in 2020, or just thinking about it – this year they’re going online!
+So you can easily attend from anywhere in the UK.

 For those interested in more 1-2-1 consultancy on their Amazon account, we recommend talking to the lovely team at Online Seller UK.